TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/40 - Matthew/Matthew 17/Matthew 17.11.md

 ---

-And he answered and said, Elijah indeed cometh, and shall restore all things:
+Jesus answered them, "Elijah indeed comes first, and will restore all things,